Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Extremal dyonic KN Black Holes in (A)dS Space

-As discussed in~\cite{Chen:2020mqs}, the horizon radius decreases in the AdS space and increases in the dS space.
-The rotation provides an additional repulsive centrifugal force for produced particles which increases the horizon radius in both dS and AdS spaces, see Fig.~\ref{fig_r0}.
+As discussed in~\cite{Chen:2020mqs}, the boundary AdS space decreases the horizon radius while the dS space increases the radius.
+For an extremal rotating charged BH, the rotation provides an additional repulsive centrifugal force for produced particles requiring, with fixed charge, larger mass which increases the horizon radius in both dS and AdS spaces, see Fig.~\ref{fig_r0}.
 Moreover, in AdS space, the contributions from $a$ and $L$ are competitive so that their dominance switches at almost the same value of $r_0$ and $L$ corresponding to the U-turn (convexity) in the Unruth temperature.

 The near-horizon geometry of $r_+ = r_- = r_0$ can be obtained by applying the following transformation